Joanna David

-Joanna David (born Joanna Elizabeth Hacking; 17 January 1947) is an English actress, best known for her television work.
+Joanna David (born Joanna Elizabeth Hacking) is an English actress, best known for her television work.

 Early life and education

-David was born in Lancaster, England, daughter of Major John Almond Hacking and Davida Elizabeth, née Nesbitt.
-She was educated at Altrincham Grammar School for Girls, Elmhurst Ballet School then in Camberley, the Royal Academy of Dance, and the Webber Douglas Academy of Dramatic Art.
+Joanna David was educated at Altrincham Grammar School for Girls, Elmhurst Ballet School then in Camberley, the Royal Academy of Dance, and the Webber Douglas Academy of Dramatic Art.

 Career

 Her first major television role was as Elinor Dashwood in the BBC's 1971 dramatisation of Sense and Sensibility followed a year later by War and Peace, in which she played Sonya.
 David also appeared in the TV series The Last of the Mohicans (BBC), and in two episodes of Colditz, ("Missing, Presumed Dead" and "Odd Man In", 1972) as Cathy Carter, the wife of Flt.
 Lt.
 Simon Carter (played by David McCallum).

 In 1975, she played Theo Dane in the BBC's television adaptation of Ballet Shoes by Noel Streatfeild.
 32 years later in 2007, her daughter, Emilia Fox, starred in a new adaptation of the same book.